kotlin-orm/ktorm/docs/source/en/entities-and-column-binding.md

 In former sections learning SQL DSL, we created two table objects, they are `Departments` and `Employees`.
 In the table objects, we defined columns by calling column definition functions such as `int`, `long`, `varchar`, etc. The return type of these functions is `Table<E>.ColumnRegistration<C>`, in which `E` is the entity's type, `C` is the declaring column's type.

-It's easy to bind a column to an entity's property, we just need to chaining call the `bindTo` or `references` function in `ColumnRegistration`.
+It's easy to bind a column to an entity's property, we just need to chaining call the `bindTo` or `references` function on the `ColumnRegistration` instance.
 The code below modifies those two table objects and completes the O-R bindings:

 ```kotlin
 object Departments : Table<Department>("t_department") {